Kensington Market: Early history

 The Denison estate was subdivided in the 1850s.
 During the 1880s, houses were built on small plots for Irish and Scottish immigrant labourers coming to Toronto; much of the housing is in the style of Victorian architecture row houses, which are moderate in size and exemplify true Victorian architecture.
 Many of these houses still stand along Wales Avenue and elsewhere, and these homes have been inhabited by many waves of immigrants in the decades that followed.
 Housing found closer to the market area tends to feature retail at the front of the house.

-During the early twentieth century, Kensington became populated by eastern European Jewish immigrants and some Italians, who occupied "The Ward", an overcrowded immigrant-reception area between Yonge Street and University Avenue.
-It became a cluster of densely packed houses and was one of the poorer areas of the city.
+During the early twentieth century, Kensington became populated by eastern European Jewish immigrants and some Italians, who moved there from "The Ward", an overcrowded immigrant-reception area between Yonge Street and University Avenue.
+The Ward was a cluster of densely packed houses and was one of the poorer areas of the city.
+The Ward's residents moved west of Spadina Ave to enjoy less population density, better housing conditions, and opportunities to create storefront businesses.

-The area became known as "the Jewish Market".
+In the 1920s, the area became known as "the Jewish Market".
 Jewish merchants operated small shops as tailors, furriers and bakers.
 Around 60,000 Jews lived in and around Kensington Market during the 1920s and 1930s, worshipping at over 30 local synagogues.
 From the beginning, the market sold items imported from the homelands of many immigrant communities.